troglobit/finit/doc/conditions.md

 **NOTE:** Conditions also stop services when a condition is no longer asserted.
 I.e., if the Zebra process above stops or restarts, netd will also stop or restart.

+Another example is `dropbear`, it does not support `SIGHUP`, but we can also see optional sourcing of arguments from an environment file:

+    service [2345789] <!> env:-/etc/default/dropbear dropbear -F -R $DROPBEAR_ARGS -- Dropbear SSH daemon

+Finally, the weird "block runlevel changes" example.
+Here we see what happens when Finit receives `SIGPWR`, sent from a power daemon like [powstatd(8)][].
+A condition is asserted and a user can set up their own task to act on it.
+We do not want this task to block Finit from moving to the next runlevel after bootstrap, so we set `<!>`:

+    task [S0123456789] <!sys/pwr/fail> name:pwrfail initctl poweroff -- Power failure, shutting down

 Triggering